LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 The user is directed to run "``python setup.py build``".
 Sources of nondeterminism could include:

 * The version of Python that is run.
-(This should be the one chosen in step 1 above, but may not be.)
+This should be the one chosen in step 1 above, but may not be if other versions have been installed -- see for example ticket `#1302`_ ("installing Python 3 breaks ``bin\tahoe`` on Windows").
+It is also potentially possible for Python subprocesses to use a different instance of Python, although the build attempts to avoid this.
 * The shell that runs Python, and the environment variables set in that shell.
 This includes variables specific to Python, of which there are many (``PYTHONPATH``, ``PYTHONDONTWRITEBYTECODE``,